-(a) Penalties for violation.
-Failure to comply with the provisions of this Chapter may result in criminal prosecution, and/or administrative fines and restrictions.
-In addition, any tenant aggrieved by a landlord's noncompliance with this Chapter may seek redress in any court of competent jurisdiction to the extent permitted by law.
+(a) Private right of action created penalties for violation.
+In addition to any other remedy available at equity or law, failure to comply with the provisions of this chapter may result in criminal prosecution and/or administrative fines.
+In addition, any tenant aggrieved by a landlord's noncompliance with this chapter may seek redress in any court of competent jurisdiction to the extent permitted by law.

-- (b) Damages for violation of 193.05, Just Cause.
-A landlord who terminates a tenancy using a notice which references Sec.
-193.05 as the ground for termination of tenancy, without fulfilling or carrying out the stated reason for or condition justifying the termination of such tenancy, shall be liable to such tenant in a private right for action for damages equal to Relocation Assistance-relocation costs under Sec.
-193.07(b), costs of suit or arbitration, and reasonable attorney's fees. - (c) Administrative fines and notice requirement for violation of 193.08, Notice of Sale.
-A violation of Sec.
-193.08 as to each affordable housing dwelling unit shall constitute a separate offense.
+(b) Damages for violation of section 193.05, Just Cause.
+A landlord who terminates a tenancy using a notice which references section 193.05 as the ground for termination of tenancy, without fulfilling or carrying out the stated reason for or condition justifying the termination of such tenancy, shall be liable to such tenant in a private right for action for damages equal to relocation assistance under section 193.07(b), costs of suit or arbitration, and reasonable attorney's fees.

+(c) Administrative fines and notice requirement for violation of section 193.08, Notice of Sale.
+A violation of section 193.08 as to each affordable housing dwelling unit shall constitute a separate offense.
 A notice of violation shall not be required in order to establish or enforce a violation of the section.
-Notwithstanding any other provision to the contrary, the administrative fine for a violation of Sec 193.08 shall be the sum of the applicable amount of Relocation Assistance.
-Within thirty (35) days after receipt of this money by the City, the City shall pay to the displaced tenant of the affordable housing dwelling unit for which the violation occurred an amount equal to the Relocation Assistance as defined by this Chapter. - (d) Prohibition of waiver.
-Any lease provision which waives or purports to waive any right, benefit or entitlement created in this Chapter shall be deemed void and of no lawful force or effect. - (e) 'No just cause' as lawful defense.
-In any action commenced to non-renew or to otherwise terminate the tenancy of any tenant, it shall be a defense to the action that there was no just cause for such non-renewal of lease or termination as required in this Section. - (f) Mutual termination.
-This Section does not preclude a landlord and tenant from agreeing to a mutual termination.
+Notwithstanding any other provision to the contrary, the administrative fine for a violation of section 193.08 shall be the sum of the applicable amount of relocation assistance.
+Within thirty (35) days after receipt of this money by the city, the city shall pay to the displaced tenant of the affordable housing dwelling unit for which the violation occurred an amount equal to the relocation assistance as defined by this chapter.

+(d) Prohibition of waiver.
+Any lease provision which waives or purports to waive any right, benefit or entitlement created in this chapter shall be deemed void and of no lawful force or effect.

+(e) 'No just cause' as lawful defense.
+In any action commenced to non-renew or to otherwise terminate the tenancy of any tenant, it shall be a defense to the action that there was no just cause for such non-renewal of lease or termination as required in this section.

+(f) Mutual termination.
+This section does not preclude a landlord and tenant from agreeing to a mutual termination.